Anthematics/scraperfun/README.md

 <h3> Issues </h3>

-Salary Data Needs Sanitization (commas are seperating so I must put that value in quotes)
+Salary Data Needs Sanitization (commas are seperating numbers in the salary field so I should turn the value into a string.

 <h3>Related </h3>